22f3001988/present/README.md

 # present

-A tool to create powerful yet simple presentations from plain-text source files.
+A great tool to create powerful yet simple presentations from plain-text source files.

 ---